Protein: Discovery and early studies

-Early nutritional scientists such as the German Carl von Voit believed that protein was the most important nutrient for maintaining the structure of the body, because it was generally believed that "flesh makes flesh."
-Karl Heinrich Ritthausen extended known protein forms with the identification of glutamic acid.
-At the Connecticut Agricultural Experiment Station a detailed review of the vegetable proteins was compiled by Thomas Burr Osborne.
-Working with Lafayette Mendel and applying Liebig's law of the minimum in feeding laboratory rats, the nutritionally essential amino acids were established.
-The work was continued and communicated by William Cumming Rose.
-The understanding of proteins as polypeptides came through the work of Franz Hofmeister and Hermann Emil Fischer in 1902.
-The central role of proteins as enzymes in living organisms was not fully appreciated until 1926, when James B. Sumner showed that the enzyme urease was in fact a protein.
+Early nutritional scientists such as the German Carl von Voit believed that protein was the most important nutrient for maintaining the structure of the body, because it was generally believed that "flesh makes flesh".
+Around 1862, Karl Heinrich Ritthausen isolated the amino acid glutamic acid.
+Thomas Burr Osborne compiled a detailed review of the vegetable proteins at the Connecticut Agricultural Experiment Station.
+Osborne, alongside Lafayette Mendel, established several nutritionally essential amino acids in feeding experiments with laboratory rats.
+Diets lacking an essential amino acid stunts the rats' growth, consistent with Liebig's law of the minimum.
+The final essential amino acid to be discovered, threonine, was identified by William Cumming Rose.

-The difficulty in purifying proteins in large quantities made them very difficult for early protein biochemists to study.
-Hence, early studies focused on proteins that could be purified in large quantities, e.g., those of blood, egg white, various toxins, and digestive/metabolic enzymes obtained from slaughterhouses.
-In the 1950s, the Armour Hot Dog Co. purified 1 kg of pure bovine pancreatic ribonuclease A and made it freely available to scientists; this gesture helped ribonuclease A become a major target for biochemical study for the following decades.
+The difficulty in purifying proteins impeded work by early protein biochemists.
+Proteins could be obtained in large quantities from blood, egg whites, and keratin, but individual proteins were unavailable.
+In the 1950s, the Armour Hot Dog Company purified 1 kg of bovine pancreatic ribonuclease A and made it freely available to scientists.
+This gesture helped ribonuclease A become a major target for biochemical study for the following decades.

+Polypeptides

+The understanding of proteins as polypeptides, or chains of amino acids, came through the work of Franz Hofmeister and Hermann Emil Fischer in 1902.
+The central role of proteins as enzymes in living organisms that catalyzed reactions was not fully appreciated until 1926, when James B. Sumner showed that the enzyme urease was in fact a protein.

 Linus Pauling is credited with the successful prediction of regular protein secondary structures based on hydrogen bonding, an idea first put forth by William Astbury in 1933.
 Later work by Walter Kauzmann on denaturation, based partly on previous studies by Kaj Linderstrøm-Lang, contributed an understanding of protein folding and structure mediated by hydrophobic interactions.

-The first protein to be sequenced was insulin, by Frederick Sanger, in 1949.
+The first protein to have its amino acid chain sequenced was insulin, by Frederick Sanger, in 1949.
 Sanger correctly determined the amino acid sequence of insulin, thus conclusively demonstrating that proteins consisted of linear polymers of amino acids rather than branched chains, colloids, or cyclols.
 He won the Nobel Prize for this achievement in 1958.
+Christian Anfinsen's studies of the oxidative folding process of ribonuclease A, for which he won the nobel prize in 1972, solidified the thermodynamic hypothesis of protein folding, according to which the folded form of a protein represents its free energy minimum.